Breath awareness – the bridge between body, emotions, energy, and spirit.

 I often drank black tea in the morning, trying to feel things more intense.
 Then I realized that actually, what brings intensity and pleasure is not the tea, but every breath during those moments.
 External impulses were only helpful.

 Riveting states and thrills lie within us and we can access them without any impulse or stimulus from the outside.
 For example, when I go to the mountains, I don’t need to watch a movie to feel good.
-Breathing can help us focus, recharge our batteries or let go of things we no longer need.
+Breathing can help us focus, recharge our batteries, or let go of things we no longer need.
 And the best part is that it’s always with us, while tea, chocolate or coffee are not, and unfortunately they can help only up to a certain point.

-Unfortunately, stress and fussiness nowadays have become a common state of mind and most people around us are in a constant motion, with as many tasks on their customary daily “to do” list and with a constant feeling that they don’t have enough time for themselves.
+Unfortunately, stress and fussiness nowadays have become a common state of mind and most people around us are in constant motion, with as many tasks on their customary daily “to do” list and with a constant feeling that they don’t have enough time for themselves.

-We are used to think about a million things at once and especially to do at least two activities at the same time (eating, watching television, talking, driving the car, talking on the phone).
+We are used to thinking about a million things at once and especially to do at least two activities at the same time (eating, watching television, talking, driving the car, talking on the phone).

 This constant demand of the mind leads to: